linvi/tweetinvi/Examplinvi.Xamarin.Android/README.md

-﻿# Tweetinvi - Xamarin for Android
+# Tweetinvi - Xamarin for Android

 This is a very simple Android application that uses Tweetinvi to access the `AuthenticatedUser` and his `Timeline`.

 To start working on this project please open the file `MainActivity.cs` and simply enter your credentials at the line:

 `Auth.SetUserCredentials("CONSUMER_KEY", "CONSUMER_SECRET", "ACCESS_TOKEN", "ACCESS_TOKEN_SECRET");`

+Remember that if you create a project from scracth with Android you need to Authorize your app to access internet.

 ## Increase performances of the Android VM